12 Jobs for a Geography Degree

 4. Urban Planner

 Urban planners, also called regional or city planners, develop plans for public spaces and unused land to develop communities, improve public spaces and infrastructure, and drive settlement growth.
 The vast majority of urban planners work in government at the local and state levels, though some may work for architectural, engineering, or consulting firms.
 In any case, they will often have to work with local officials and government bureaucrats to determine how best to develop an area in compliance with zoning, building, and environmental regulations.
 They may also work with a range of experts, such as economists and environmental scientists, to figure out how to best utilize and develop a public space.
-Urban planners need a master’s degree from a program accredited by the Planning Accreditation Board (PAB).
+Urban planners need a master’s geography degree from a program accredited by the Planning Accreditation Board (PAB).

 Median annual wage: $71,490